Science, systems, and a whole lot of microbial magic!

 Moisture is essential for microbe movement and reproduction.
 Oxygen is essential for microbe activity because microbes are consumers of oxygen.
 In the absence of oxygen, the entire chemistry changes and composting slows or ceases.
 Our job is to create the perfect conditions for billions of microbes to do the job they are so good at doing—breaking down organic material into nutrient-rich compost.

-We blend the proper ratio of ingredients in our big blue mixer to achieve a carbon to nitrogen ratio of about 25-30 to 1, which is ideal for composting.
+We blend the proper ratio of ingredients with our industrial Windrow Turner to achieve a carbon to nitrogen ratio of about 25-30 to 1, which is ideal for composting.
 Blending the feedstocks ensures a more uniform mix of all of these components, and a greater surface area for the microbes to nibble on, thus speeding up the composting process.

 Nutrient-rich water from our underground storage tank is added to each batch to achieve ideal moisture at 60% to 65%.